Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 What you're making right now is a very contrived example to get a feel for React, but it's good to start thinking in terms of how you can use this in real world applications as you start learning and growing and building things for yourself.

-This is something you'll do further on in the course as your apps start to grow and get bigger.
+This is something you do further on in the course as your apps start to grow and get bigger.
 But for now, this is your `title` component ready to go.

 #### Completed Title Component